**Please note: this site is not affiliated with Wim Hof, the Wim Hof Method, or the Joe Rogan Experience Podcast in any way. I’m just a fan.

 Since Kyle emailed me about this technique, I’ve started experimenting with it as well.

-The first few times you do it you feel a bit light-headed and dizzy, but after a short while your body begins to adjust.
-In recent weeks I’ve found that it really is a great way to start the morning feeling grounded, energized, and ready to take on whatever the day might throw at you.
+The first few times you do it you feel a bit light-headed and dizzy, but after a short while, your body begins to adjust.
+It really is a great way to start the morning feeling grounded, energized, and ready to take on whatever the day might throw at you.